 - Different economic views e.g. Monetarist v Keynesian.

 - Time lag.
 The impact of an increase in interest rates may take time.
-For example, if the Bank of England increase the base rate, it will not effect people on fixed rate mortgages.
+For example, if the Bank of England increases the base rate, it will not affect people on fixed rate mortgages.
 However, when they re-mortgage in a couple of years time, they will face higher interest rates.
 It takes roughly 18 months for changes in interest rates to have a full effect.

 - How significant is a factor?
 In UK interest rates are very significant because people with variable mortgages pay a large % of income on mortgage repayments.

 - Supply Side Impacts.
 Higher interest rates will also reduce investment.
 If interest rates remain high for a considerable time then it will lead to lower investment and this may cause lower productivity growth in the economy.

 For more details see: Essay on impact of Increase in interest rates

 If the question was different, e.g. Discuss the impact of an increase in government spending.

 You could also use a similar tool kit.

 - Time lag